UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Related work

 \section{Related work}

 \textbf{Visual localization} is a fundamental problem in computer vision, addressed through various approaches.
-Traditional methods include image retrieval techniques~\cite{chum2007total,jegou2010aggregating,arandjelovic2016netvlad,keetha2023anyloc,wei2024breaking}, which find the most similar images in a database and estimate the pose of the query image based on the retrieved ones.
-Structure-from-Motion-based approaches~\cite{agarwal2009building,schonberger2016structure,sattler2016large,panek2022meshloc} build a 3D model of the environment and establish 2D-3D correspondences by matching local descriptors, computing camera poses using minimal solvers~\cite{kukelova2008automatic} and RANSAC~\cite{fischler1981random} or its recent variants~\cite{barath2020magsac++,barath2021graph}.
-Scene coordinate regression methods~\cite{brachmann2017dsac,brachmann2018learning} learn to regress the 3D coordinates of image pixels, while pose regression techniques~\cite{kendall2015posenet,kendall2017geometric} use networks to predict a 6-DoF camera pose from input images directly.
+Traditional methods include image retrieval techniques~\citep{chum2007total,jegou2010aggregating,arandjelovic2016netvlad,keetha2023anyloc,wei2024breaking}, which find the most similar images in a database and estimate the pose of the query image based on the retrieved ones.
+Structure-from-Motion-based approaches~\citep{agarwal2009building,schonberger2016structure,sattler2016large,panek2022meshloc} build a 3D model of the environment and establish 2D-3D correspondences by matching local descriptors, computing camera poses using minimal solvers~\citep{kukelova2008automatic} and RANSAC~\citep{fischler1981random} or its recent variants~\citep{barath2020magsac++,barath2021graph}.
+Scene coordinate regression methods~\citep{brachmann2017dsac,brachmann2018learning} learn to regress the 3D coordinates of image pixels, while pose regression techniques~\citep{kendall2015posenet,kendall2017geometric} use networks to predict a 6-DoF camera pose from input images directly.
+More recently, we saw methods that combine language-based retrieval \citep{chen2024scene} in combination with scene graph representations \citep{miao2024scenegraphloc, Zhang2025OpenFunGraph}.
 These methods often rely on pre-built 3D models that are storage-intensive and scene-specific, limiting their applicability in unseen environments.

-To overcome this, \textbf{floorplan-based localization} methods have emerged, utilizing overhead images or floorplans to estimate the $\text{SE}(2)$ pose of the camera~\cite{workman2015wide,tian2017crossview}.
+To overcome this, \textbf{floorplan-based localization} methods have emerged, utilizing overhead images or floorplans to estimate the $\text{SE}(2)$ pose of the camera~\citep{workman2015wide,tian2017crossview}.
 These approaches can localize images in new scenes as long as a floorplan is provided.
-Floorplan localization is frequently associated with LiDAR sensors~\cite{mostofi2014indoor,yin20193d,zimmerman2022long}, which are impractical for widespread mobile device use.
-Alternative methods reconstruct 3D geometry using depth cameras~\cite{winterhalter2015accurate} or visual odometry~\cite{mur2015orb}.
-Some approaches extract geometric features like room edges to align with the floorplan~\cite{boniardi2019robot,lin2019floorplan}.
+Floorplan localization is frequently associated with LiDAR sensors~\citep{mostofi2014indoor,yin20193d,zimmerman2022long}, which are impractical for widespread mobile device use.
+Alternative methods reconstruct 3D geometry using depth cameras~\citep{winterhalter2015accurate} or visual odometry~\citep{mur2015orb}.
+Some approaches extract geometric features like room edges to align with the floorplan~\citep{boniardi2019robot,lin2019floorplan}.
 However, these methods often assume known camera or room height, which is not always feasible.